German Braided Bread with Poppy Seed Recipe

 pearl sugar

 Remove from oven and let cool for about 30 minutes before cutting up and serving.
-I love eating it with butter.
+I love eating it with a good smear of butter.